-- Managing Child Protection Contact Referrals and cases - Contacting the Child Protection Consultation Hub when advice is needed regarding child protection concerns which possibly meet the threshold for statutory intervention - Completing Child Protection Contact Referrals for all cases of suspected abuse of neglect where there is a significant risk of harm to the child/young person, Police where a crime may have been committed and to the Channel programme where there is a radicalisation concern. - Liaise with the head teacher to inform her of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a Child Protection Contact Referral by liaising with relevant agencies - Support staff who make Child Protection Contact Referrals and other service referrals - Share information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility - Ensure they have details of the CLA's social worker and the name of the virtual school head teacher in the authority that looks after the child or those currently working with a social worker.
+Managing Child Protection Contact referrals and cases

+- Contacting the CP Consultation Hub when advice is needed. - Refer all cases of suspected abuse or neglect to the Local Authority Children's Services (Safeguarding and Specialist Services), Police (cases where a crime may have been committed) and to the Channel programme where there is a radicalisation concern - Liaise with the Head Teacher to inform him of issues- especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a Child Protection Contact referral by liaising with relevant agencies - Support staff who make Child Protection Contact referrals and other service referrals.

+- Share information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility. - Ensure they have details of the CLA's social worker and the name of the virtual school Head Teacher in the authority that looks after the child.